 3. Gaining client trust without a big reputation or rich history.

-A long-standing challenge for independent agencies has been competing with the sometimes decades-long history and relationships big agency network can have.
+A long-standing challenge for independent agencies has been competing with the sometimes decades-long history and relationships big agency networks can have.

-But the attitude towards indies may be changing.
+But the attitude towards them may be changing.

 A truly consumer-centric strategy doesn’t rely solely on educated assumption or past experience, but looks to the consumers themselves for direction and inspiration.